-Interfaith holiday calendar 2020
+Interfaith holiday calendar

 The VCU interfaith holiday calendar lists traditional holidays from various world religions.
 In an effort to celebrate diversity in the university community, please keep these dates in mind when scheduling university-sponsored events.

 Jan.
-2: Guru Gobind Singh Jayanti - Sikh
+5: Guru Gobind Singh Jayanti - Sikh

 Commemorates the birth of Guru Gobind Singh, the tenth guru of Sikhism.